ThinThin-15/EntraAgent/README.md

 ## Solution Overview

-This solution deploys a web-based chat application with an AI agent running in Azure Container Apps.
+This solution deploys a web-based chat application with an AI agent running in Azure Container App.

 This solution creates an Azure AI Foundry project and Azure AI services.
 More details about the resources can be found in the [resources](#resources) documentation.
 There are options to enable Retrieval-Augmented Generation (RAG) and use logging, tracing, and monitoring.